Wintringham Specialist Aged Care: History

-International Awards
+Awards

 In 1998, Port Melbourne Hostel was the first Australian building to win the prestigious World Habitat Award.

 In 2011, Wintringham was awarded the United Nations Habitat Scroll of Honour.
 In the citation, UN Habitat stated that “This is the first time UN-HABITAT recognises an initiative devoted to the elderly, and the first time an Australian project has been awarded.”